Joshua Garnett

-High school career
+Early life

 A native of Puyallup, Washington, Garnett attended Puyallup High School where he was a three-time all-state lineman on the football team.
 In his senior year, he was named 2011 South Puget Sound League Lineman of the Year.
 After his senior season ended, Garnett participated in the Under Armour All-America Game.

 Regarded as a five-star recruit by Rivals.com, he was ranked as the No. 2 offensive guard prospect in the class of 2012, behind only Jordan Simmons.
 He chose Stanford over scholarship offers from Michigan and Notre Dame, among others.

 College career

 As a true freshman, Garnett appeared in 14 games for the Stanford Cardinal, playing both guard positions and fullback.
 His first career start came against Washington State, as he became the first true freshman to start on the Cardinal's offensive line since Kirk Chambers in 2000.
 Stanford eventually also started freshmen Kyle Murphy and Andrus Peat on the offensive line.
 In his sophomore year, Garnett played another 14 games.

 In his junior season, Garnett took over as left guard from David Yankey.
 He started 13 games on an offensive line that ranked 18th nationally in tackles for loss allowed (4.62/game), 42nd in sacks allowed (1.77/game).
-Garnett won the Outland Trophy as a senior in 2015.
+Garnett won the Outland Trophy and was named a unanimous All-American as a senior in 2015.